yssource/docker-devel/README.md

 [![GitHub license](https://img.shields.io/github/license/alvistack/docker-devel.svg)](https://github.com/alvistack/docker-devel/blob/master/LICENSE)
 [![Docker Pulls](https://img.shields.io/docker/pulls/alvistack/devel-20.04.svg)](https://hub.docker.com/r/alvistack/devel-20.04)

-Ubuntu is a free and open-source operating system and Linux distribution based on Debian.
+Ubuntu is a Debian-based Linux operating system that runs from the desktop to the cloud, to all your internet connected things.
+It is the world's most popular operating system across public clouds and OpenStack clouds.
+It is the number one platform for containers; from Docker to Kubernetes to LXD, Ubuntu can run your containers at scale.
+Fast, secure and simple, Ubuntu powers millions of PCs worldwide.

-Learn more about Ubuntu: <https://www.ubuntu.com/>
+Learn more about Ubuntu: <https://ubuntu.com/>

 ## Supported Tags and Respective Packer Template Links